-The safety of Concerta for children under 6 has not been established.
+The safety of Concerta for children under 6 has not been studied by the FDA and so cannot be FDA-approved for preschoolers.
+It has been extensively studied, however, by other governmental agencies and found to be both effective and safe down to 3 years of age..
 The effects of Concerta on adults over age 65 have not been studied.

 Before taking Concerta, discuss all other active prescription medications with your doctor.
 Concerta can have a dangerous, possibly fatal, interaction with antidepressants including MAOIs.

-Tell your doctor if you are taking seizure medications, blood thinners, blood pressure medication, or any medication containing a decongestant.
+Tell your doctor if you are taking blood thinners, blood pressure medication, or any medication containing a decongestant.

 Share a list of all vitamin or herbal supplements, and prescription and non-prescription medications you take with the pharmacist when you fill your prescription, and let all doctors and physicians know you are taking Concerta before having any surgery or laboratory tests.
 The above is not a complete list of all possible drug interactions.